How Do I Know if Someone Is Phrogging My Home

 Everyone gets spooked from time to time.
 Some people are even firm believers that their houses are haunted.
 But if there are more physical indications that things aren’t right, you’ll have more to worry about than just ghosts.
 Here are a few signs that a phrogger may be present.

-You Hear Strange Noises
+Do You Hear Strange Noises?

-Things have a tendency to go bump in the night, from creaky stairs and floorboards to tree branches hitting your windows as the wind blows.
+Strange sounds are common at night, from creaky stairs and floorboards to tree branches hitting your windows as the wind blows.
 But if there are frequent and unfamiliar sounds—even in the daytime—it may be time to investigate.
 These noises could be anything from a loud thump, to the tinkling of glass breaking, to low music, or even what you think sounds like a muffled voice from within the walls.

-You Notice Things Are Missing or Moved
+Are You Noticing Things That Are Missing or Have Been Moved?

 No matter the size of your house or the amount of stuff you own, odd things are bound to disappear now and then.
-However, if a large amount of your belongings is vanishing without a trace on a regular basis—whether that be food, clothes, money, or expensive electronics—you have every right to be suspicious.
+However, if a notable amount of your belongings is vanishing without a trace on a regular basis—whether that be food, clothes, money, or expensive electronics—you have every right to be suspicious.

 If you leave objects in one place and find them in another not long after, or if you notice things like cabinet doors open, books rearranged, furniture shifted, or appliances left on that you swore you turned off, then it's possible an unwanted guest has been moving throughout your home.

-Your Pets Are on High Alert
+Are Your Pets on High Alert?

 Animals have a way of detecting things humans can’t.
 Sometimes a cat will mysteriously meow at the ceiling, or a dog will bark at an empty yard.
 But animals do have heightened senses—especially sight and smell—and will usually alert you if they feel something in your home isn’t right.
 If there’s a particular room or space in your house where your pet is most antsy toward, it might be worth checking out, especially if it’s an area you don’t visit often.